Harry Masters Jersey Apple Trees

 History & Parentage of Harry Master's Jersey:

-This apple dates back to the turn of the 20th century and comes from Yarlington Mill, famous Somerset cider country.
-The tree is heavy cropper overall, but it does have that biennial tendency of smaller crop sizes on some years.
-Despite that, it is grown on many cider apple farms.
+Also known as Port Wine, this apple dates back to the turn of the 20th century and comes from Yarlington Mill, famous Somerset cider country.
+Despite its biennial tendency of smaller crop sizes in alternate years, it is still grown on many cider apple farms.